 Never has a radio range been more accomplished.
-Our current 2021 Award-winning Roberts Stream 94i, and the 93i before it, has received multiple What Hi-Fi?
-Award trophies over the last decade, and this new version has no intention of stepping down from the podium.
+The 2021 Award-winning Roberts Stream 94i, and the 93i before it, have received multiple What Hi-Fi?
+Award trophies over the last decade, and this new version has followed successfully in its footsteps, winning in 2022 and 2023.

 Build & Design